Quantum critical fluctuations in an Fe-based superconductor: Methods

 \subsection{Imaginary time response}

-Following a method proposed in Ref. \cite{Lederer:2020}, we have used our measurements of the dissipative part of the response function, $\chi^{\prime\prime}$, to characterize the dynamics of the corresponding \emph{imaginary time} correlation function $\tilde{\Lambda}(\tau)$ using the following exact identity:
+Following a method proposed in Lederer \etal \cite{Lederer:2020}, we have used our measurements of the dissipative part of the response function, $\chi^{\prime\prime}$, to characterize the dynamics of the corresponding \emph{imaginary time} correlation function $\tilde{\Lambda}(\tau)$ using the following exact identity:

-with the imaginary time $\tau \in (0,\beta)$ and the inverse temperature $\beta =1/k_\mathrm{B}T$.
+with the imaginary time $\tau \in (0,\beta)$ and the inverse temperature $\beta =1/T$ where $k_\mathrm{B} = 1$ along the lines of Lederer \etal \cite{Lederer:2020}.
 Since bosonic correlations have period $\beta$ in imaginary time, the longest time response corresponds to $\tau\approx\beta/2$.
 In the following, it will be convenient to work with the specific quantity

 which has the same universal properties as the static susceptibility $\chi^{\prime}(\Omega=0,T)$ in the sense that the two quantities have identical scaling with temperature on cooling to both classical and quantum critical points \cite{Lederer:2020}.

-A key property of \BLT is that it has a power-law dependence on temperature if $\chi^{\prime \prime}$ obeys $\Omega/T$ scaling, and in particular is \emph{independent of temperature} if $\chi^{\prime\prime}(\Omega,T) $ is of marginal Fermi liquid form \cite{Varma:1989}, i.e. if it is a function of only $\Omega/T$ and not of either variable separately.
+A key property of \BLT is that it has a power-law dependence on temperature if $\chi^{\prime \prime}$ obeys $\Omega/T$ scaling, and in particular is \emph{independent of temperature} if $\chi^{\prime\prime}(\Omega,T) $ is of marginal Fermi liquid form \cite{Varma:1989}, i.e. if it is a function of only $\Omega/T$ and not of either variable separately:

 One significant virtue of \BLT in comparison to $\chi\prime(\Omega=0)$ is that it can be unambiguously computed from the measured Raman spectra.
 Since the measured $\chi''$ (in this and other studies) fails to fall off at high frequency, the Kramers-Kronig integral relating $\chi''$ to $\chi'$ does not converge, and therefore requires a manual cutoff procedure.
 By contrast, the denominator in Eq. \ref{eqn:BLT} grows exponentially for frequencies $\Omega\gg T$, rendering the integral convergent so long as the range of frequencies probed extends to several times the temperature.